nette/union/php-generator/readme.md

 	->addMember($const);
 ```

-You can also clone existing methods, properties, and constants under a different name using `cloneWithName()`:
+You can clone existing methods, properties and constants with a different name using `cloneWithName()`:

 ```php
 $methodCount = $class->getMethod('count');